MahirEmran/nchs-cs.github.io/advanced-topics/final-project/design-document.md

 You should consider at a minimum to create the following diagrams:

 **Class Diagram**: This diagram illustrates the static structure of a system by showing its classes, attributes, operations, and the relationships among objects.
 It provides a clear blueprint of the system's architecture, essential for understanding how different components interact.
+There is an excellent reference and example on how to create class diagrams [here](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-class-diagram/).

 **Sequence Diagram**: Depicting the sequence of messages exchanged among objects, sequence diagrams detail how operations are carried out, including the order of interactions.
 They are instrumental in modeling the dynamic behavior of a system, especially for complex processes.